 Since fruits, vegetables have already been discussed; let’s classify human foods other than these two.
 Hardboiled egg yolk is one thing that can be fed safely to a variety of fish.
 Its white texture makes the water look milky, but many small omnivores love munching on it, and it’s soft and safe to be digested.

 For carnivore and omnivores, fish fillets are an option.
-Beef heart too, though it is not usually fed raw, rather mixed in fish food.
-But due to its low-fat content, it is also safe for fish to feed on the shredded beef heart.
+Beef heart too, though it is not usually fed raw, rather mixed in

 More obvious human food options like little chunks of bread or pancakes are not suitable for fish in the fish tank.
 Though many of the big fish kept in ponds eat bread happily, small tank fishes often get bloated and sick by eating bread.